White and brown spotted dog looking into the distance

 Need to find a home that will accept you and your pets?
 Find pet-friendly rental resources.

-Rehoming through OHS
+Rehoming through Oregon Humane

-The first step to surrendering a pet to OHS is to fill out a Pet Personality Profile for each pet you wish to surrender.
+The first step to surrendering a pet to Oregon Humane is to fill out a Pet Personality Profile for each pet you wish to surrender.
 After we receive your Pet Personality Profile, a staff member will contact you to review the pet’s profile and discuss the next steps in the surrender process.

 All surrenders are by appointment only and we do not accept walk-in surrenders.
 Appointments are scheduled once the behavioral and medical history of a pet has been reviewed.
 If you have additional questions, please call our Community Resource Center at (503) 285-7722.